IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/FromPython.md

 # Calling from Python

-Using `ModeCouplingTheory` from Python can be useful for solving mode-coupling theory repeatedly or for large systems of equations, making the overhead of initializing Julia negligible.
-(Or perhaps if one prefers to work in Python.)
+Using `ModeCouplingTheory` from Python is straightforward.

 ## Installing